revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 </details>

 ---
-14. While working on a project you have created one directory as "program" and added some files and folders in it which contain some data related to the project.
-Now the project has been deployed in the working environment and there is no need for that directory in the system now.
-So, for deleting that directory what command you can write?
+14.While working on a project you have created one directory as "program" and added some files and folders in it which contain some data related to the project.Now the project has been deployed in the working environment and there is no need for that directory in the system now.So, for deleting that directory what command you can write?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > To delete a directory that contains some files and folders, we can use the `rm` command with `-r` option.
 ```
 rm -r program
 ```